RealistikDash/Pycord/README.md

 # PyCord
 Pycord is a simple Discord client created to bypass the restrictions on Discord by network owners.

+# Tested Python Versions

+Here is a list of tested Python versions.

+3.6.5 - works with no issues

+3.6.1 - works with no issues

 # Initial setup:

 Setup: